lucapette/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 - How many times have you fired someone because of their hard skills?

   I never have, for example.
 The problem has never been the code.
-I had to fire people [(which by the way sucks so hard you should work to just not get there and hire "the right people")] because they misbehaved with co-workers, because they couldn't find their place in ther team, because they didn't like us (of course that's fine too, do not take it personal if it happens to you).
+I had to fire people (which by the way sucks so you should work not to get there and hire the right people) because they misbehaved with co-workers, because they couldn't find their place in their team, because they didn't like us (of course that's fine too, do not take it personal if it happens to you).
 The problem has never been the code, and you know why?
 Because that's the easy part of working with a team of developers.
 Understanding the requirements, interacting with other people with a different background, culture, skillset, experience.
 That's the hard part.

 - Do you really need a code challenge to understand people's hard skills?